Home

 Career Page

 AT&T is one of the world's leading telecommunications companies.
-AT&T is recognized as the leading worldwide provider of phone and communication services to businesses and the leading U.S. provider of wireless, high speed Internet access, local and long distance voice, and directory publishing and advertising services.
+AT&T is recognized as the leading worldwide provider of phone and communication services to businesses and the leading U.S. provider of wireless, high speed Internet access, local and long distance voice phone service.

-AT&T was the exclusive carrier for Apple's iPhone from its introduction in 2007.
-The high demand for data from iPhone and other smartphones has put strain on the company's 3G network.
-The company has also been developing faster 4G networks and Long Term Evolution (LTE) technology.
+AT&T was the original carrier for Apple's iPhone when first introduced in 2007.
+The high demand for data from iPhone and other smartphones put strain on the company's 3G network.
+The company has been rolling out faster 4G networks and Long Term Evolution (LTE) technology over the past several years nationwide.

 History